 Nominations for Annual Awards

-The following awards are given at Annual Conference.
-Nomination deadlines were announced in early 2020.
+The following awards will be given at Annual Conference.
+Nomination deadlines are April 16, 2021.

 Thelma W. Gregg Award